0chain/gosdk/bls/plan.md

   }
   ```

+Now if I'm not mistaken, that just looks a lot like MPIN_GET_SERVER_SECRET,
+which is just horribly named because it doesn't have the word 'public' in it?

+  MPIN.go-153-func MPIN_GET_SERVER_SECRET(S []byte, SST []byte) int {
+  MPIN.go:154:    Q := ECP2_generator()
+  MPIN.go-155-    s := FromBytes(S) // S rly just FR, see: <https://github.com/herumi/bls/blob/1b48de51f4f76deb204d108f6126c1507623f739/include/bls/bls.h#L56>
+  MPIN.go-156-    Q = G2mul(Q, s)
+  MPIN.go-157-    Q.ToBytes(SST,false)
+  MPIN.go-158-    return 0
+  MPIN.go-159-}

+The reason why I think it could possibly work:
++ turns out ECP2_generator is just the same thing as getBasePoint
++ It does G2mul, which is the same thing as Gmul!
+Because getBasePoint is a G2

 Gmul is just a multimethod.
 There are 2 Gmul defined.
 C++ chooses the right function
 based on the types passed to the function.
 See them defined here:
   <https://github.com/herumi/bls/blob/3005a32a97ebdcb426d59caaa9868a074fe7b35a/src/bls_c_impl.hpp#L16>